realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - The main idea is to use templates (called a "`class`") to group together methods and variables that are related to each other (highly cohesive) and then create `objects` from the class to simulate real-world objects and interactions.
-  - Think of simulating a hospital with a `class` called "Doctor" and a `class` called "Patient" and a `class` called "Hospital"
+  - Think of simulating a hospital with a `class` named `Doctor` and a `class` named `Patient` and a `class` named `Hospital`.
-    - The `class` "Doctor" would have methods like "treatPatient()" and "writePrescription()" and "getPaid()"
+    - The `class Doctor` would have methods like `treatPatient()` and `writePrescription()`.
-    - The `class` "Patient" would have methods like "getTreated()" and "payBill()" and "getPrescription()"
+    - The `class Patient` would have methods like `getTreated()` and `payBill()` and `pickupPrescription()`.
-    - The `class` "Hospital" would have methods like "admitPatient()" and "payDoctor()" and "payNurse()"
+    - The `class Hospital` would have methods like `admitPatient()` and `assignDoctor()` and `paySalary()`.
   - Examples of Class-Oriented Programming languages are "Simula," "C++", "C#" and "Java"

-## COP Tried to Introduce a New Style of Programming, Resulting in Mixed Results <a name="cop-tried-to-introduce"></a>
+## COP Tried to Introduce a New Style of Programming, Resulting in Confusing Mixed Results <a name="cop-tried-to-introduce"></a>
 ###### cop-tried-to-introduce
-  - COP was a way to for most programmers to fit the "procedural" paradigm into a `class` and `object` paradigm, with mixed results.
+  - COP was a way to for most programmers to fit the procedural paradigm into a "Class and Object" paradigm, with very mixed results.
-  - Due to the terminology and lack or effective learning resources, as well as many differing opinions about how to apply the COP paradigm, many aspect were often misused, abused and misunderstood.
-These widespread confusion lead to inefficiently structured programs that became increasingly difficult understand and maintain.
-The same problems that plagued the "procedural" paradigm were now present in the "class" and "object" paradigm, mainly due to the misuse of `static` methods and data to mimic the "procedural" paradigm.
+  - Due to the new blast of terminology and lack or effective learning resources, along with many differing opinions about how to apply the COP paradigm, many aspect of COP were misused and abused.
+This widespread confusion lead to inefficiently structured programs that became increasingly difficult understand and maintain.
+The same problems that plagued the Procedural paradigm were also now present in the "Class and Object" paradigm, mainly due to the misuse of `static` methods and data to mimic the procedural paradigm methodologies.

 ## Encapsulation <a name="encapsulation"></a>
 ###### encapsulation